 Per the MSWD 2015 Urban Water Management Plan, the MSWD system, inclusive of all three distribution systems, has approximately 1.26 million linear feet of pipeline.
 The District's service area currently includes 9 active wells that supply the Desert Hot Springs System and two wells each for the Palm Springs Crest System and West Palm Springs Village System.
 The MSWD 2015 UWMP states the Mission Springs subbasin is currently in overdraft condition.
 MSWD, DWA, and CVWD now jointly manage the Mission Creek Subbasin under the terms of the Mission Creek Settlement Agreement (December, 2004).
-This agreement and the 2003 Mission Creek Groundwater Replenishment Agreement between CVWD and DWA specify that the available State Water Project (SWP) water will be allocated between the Mission Creek and Whitewater River Subbasins in proportion to the amount of water produced or diverted from each Subbasin during the preceding year.
-In 2014, production from the Mission Creek Subbasin was about 7.4 percent of the combined production from these two Subbasins.
+This agreement and the 2003 Mission Creek Groundwater Replenishment Agreement between CVWD and DWA specify that the available SWP water will be allocated between the Mission Creek and Whitewater River Subbasins in proportion to the amount of water produced or diverted from each Subbasin during the preceding year.
+In 2014, production from the Mission Creek Subbasins.